rohithmohan/adventofcode2019-python/README.md

-# adventofcode2019-python
+# Advent of Code 2019 - Python
-This repo contains my solutions to [Advent Of Code 2019](https://adventofcode.com/) as I work through them.
+This repo contains my solutions to [Advent Of Code 2019](https://adventofcode.com/) (implemented in Python) as I work through the challenges.